AdobeDocs/campaign-standard.en/help/integrating/using/configuring-triggers-in-experience-cloud.md

    ![](assets/trigger_uc_conf_2.png)

-### Configuring Experience Cloud People Core Service
+### Configuring Experience Cloud People Core Service {#configuring-experience-cloud-people-core-service}

 The alias previously referenced in DTM needs to be created in the Experience Cloud People Core Service through a Customer Attribute.
 Make sure you create a new one and reference the same DTM alias in the integration code (for example "visitorid").